pellepelster/solidblocks/doc/content/cloud/configuration.md

 ## GitHub Runner

-Provisions a Hetzner VM and registers it as a GitHub Actions self-hosted runner.
+Provisions a self-hosted runner based on the configured cloud provider.
 Requires a `github` provider to be configured with the target organisation or repository URL and a personal access token supplied via the `GITHUB_TOKEN` environment variable.

 type: github_runner
 ```